top of page

 While these certified hotels didn't have the latest smart room technology, they had quiet plumbing, HVAC systems programmed for air quality, and physical controls findable by touch—among other things.

-Both overall property and individual rooms were assessed on 104 criteria, across all eight categories, listed below.
+Both properties and individual rooms were assessed on 104 criteria, across all eight categories, listed below.

-Calm Tech Certified™ for Spaces evaluates environments on factors that determine lived experience:
+Calm Tech Certified™ for Spaces scores environments on factors that determine lived experience:

 Light